tflander/scalaJsonDsl/README.md

 Done -- fixed tests for resolving simple values

-Goal -- TBD
+Goal -- resolve member parsing of a name value pair of String to String

-Todo -- TBD
+Todo -- Fix broken test in JsonParserResultTest

 step7
 -----